aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/freeze/split-screen/_index.md

             // Access the first worksheet
             const sheet = workbook.worksheets.get(0);

-            // Sets C1 cell in the top row as the active cell. sheet.activeCell = "C1";
+            // Set the C1 cell in the top row as the active cell. sheet.activeCell = "C1";

             // Split worksheet vertically on columns